How to Integrate Applications

 Meet Yoom: No-Code Automation

-Yoom is a next-generation no code automation tool that lets you connect and automate tasks between your favorite apps.
+Yoom is a next-generation no-code automation tool that lets you connect and automate tasks between your favorite apps.
 Yoom makes automation accessible to everyone.

-Connect with apps like Google Calendar, Notion, Slack and more.
+🌐 Connect with apps like Google Calendar, Notion, Slack, and more.

-Use automation templates - no technical set up required
+📖 Use automation templates - no technical setup required

-Boost productivity and reduce human errors
+📈 Boost productivity and reduce human errors

-No need to go through complex set up and IT jargons, Yoom keeps things simple and visual.
+No need to go through complex setups and IT jargon, <span class="mark-yellow">Yoom keeps things simple and visual</span>.
 You can build your automation workflows with just a few clicks, saving hours of time and stress from repetitive work.

-Sign Up for Yoom Here
+👉 Sign Up for Yoom Here

 Quick and Easy in Just 30 Seconds!

-In this guide, you’ll learn the step by step process of how to use Yoom to automatically sync Google calendar events to a Notion database.
+In this guide, you’ll learn the step-by-step process of how to use Yoom to automatically sync Google Calendar events to a Notion database.

 We’ll also walk you through the step-by-step process of creating this automation flow later in this article.

-What You Can Do by Integrating Google Calendar & Notion
+🙌 What You Can Do by Integrating Google Calendar & Notion

 Just click on the “Try it” button to use the ready-made templates.
-Set up takes only a few minutes :
+Set up takes only a few minutes!

 Sync Changes & Deletes from Google Calendar Events to Notion

-<span class="mark-yellow">Update or delete corresponding records in Notion when events change or get canceled in Google calendar. </span>
+Update or delete corresponding records in Notion when events change or get canceled in Google Calendar.

-Recommended for those who want to keep project info accurate and up to date.
+<span class="mark-yellow">Recommended for those who want to keep project info accurate and up to date.</span>

 Filter & Add Specified Events to Notion

-Ideal for those who want to focus on what’s most important for your project.
+<span class="mark-yellow">Ideal for those who want to focus on what’s most important for your project.</span>

 Create Google Calendar Events & Notion from Form Responses